Information for Visiting MD Students

 Visiting students must confirm their elective schedules with the coordinator listed in the course description in the elective catalog.
 He or she provides details about the time and location of your elective before your arrival.
 If you wish to cancel participation in an elective, notify your elective coordinator at least 30 days prior to the elective start date.

-As a visiting student accepted into clinical electives at NYU School of Medicine, you must submit the visiting student elective registration form along with a copy of a valid photo ID (driver’s license or current school ID), and a $125 registration fee in the form of a check made payable to NYU School of Medicine.
-Registration materials must be submitted in person on the first day of your elective to the Office of Registration and Student Records at 545 First Avenue, Floor 6, Suite 6M, New York, NY, 10016.
+As a visiting student accepted into clinical electives at NYU Grossman School of Medicine, you must submit the visiting student elective registration form along with a copy of a valid photo ID (driver’s license or current school ID), and a $125 registration fee in the form of a check made payable to NYU Grossman School of Medicine.
+Registration materials must be submitted in person on the first day of your elective to the Office of Registration and Student Records at 550 First Avenue, Medical Science Building, G90.

 If you are notified that your application is incomplete, promptly forward the requested information by fax or mail before the elective start date.
 You are not permitted to begin an elective until your elective application and vaccination form are received.